zognin/tp/docs/UserGuide.md

 * 1 slice of cheese
 * 1 can of tuna

-Suppose you currently have these ingredients with you but have not been added in the inventory:
+Suppose you currently have these ingredients with you:

 * 100 slices of bread
 * 100 slices of cheese